|MiFID II transaction reporting|

 Page 1 of 2

-The extent and significance of approaching changes in the financial reporting can be broadly estimated considering the following two passages:
+The extent and significance of changes MiFID II caused in the financial reporting can be broadly estimated considering the following two passages:

 "Importantly, submission of transaction reports is not a new requirement introduced under MiFIR, but a revision of current applicable rules.
 Amendments and changes introduced through MiFIR, pursue two important goals: 1) expanding the set of information available on a given transaction and 2) full harmonisation of the content and format of the reports collected across the EU.
 The magnitude of the change between MiFID I and MiFID II should not be underestimated: in most instances, a newly built system (not just an adaptation or a tweak of previous systems) will be required" (ESMA, 2 October 2015 (ESMA/2015/1514), p.
 4),

 "MiFID II significantly extends the scope of transaction reporting to regulators.
 It exempts only transactions where the instrument is purely traded OTC and where they are neither dependent on, nor may influence, the value of a financial instrument admitted to trading on a trading venue.
 There is also a large increase in the number of data fields for each report" (Financial Conduct Authority, Markets in Financial Instruments Directive II Implementation – Consultation Paper I (CP15/43), December 2015, CP15/43, p.
 59),